Join us virtually on October 28th to honor our 2020 winners!

-Now celebrating its 37th anniversary, this annual awards luncheon honors the brightest stars of the association community and their commitment to excellence.
-Honorees include: Association Executive of the Year, Association Partner of the year, Young & Aspiring Association Executives, Leading Association Lobbyists and All Media Contest Winners.
+Celebrating its 42nd anniversary, this annual awards show honors the brightest stars of the association community and their commitment to excellence.
+Honorees include Association Executive of the Year, Association Partner of the Year, Young & Aspiring Association Professionals, Leading Association Lobbyists and TRENDY Awards Contest Winners.

 Not only do we have an opportunity to salute important leaders at the Salute to Association Excellence, but we have the opportunity to celebrate the valuable role that associations play in the life and prosperity of the country and its citizens.

 Our whole table had a great time.
 It’s a nice relaxed program, honoring some folks who really deserve it but sans the stuffiness that many of us have a hard time getting away from…